Connect with us

 Porsche Motorsport boss Thomas Laudenbach hailed the season-ending results as a “very proud” moment for the manufacturer.

-“The foundation for this was laid by the impressive top performance of the entire team and our crews in Weissach, Mannheim and Mooresville – the great successes are no coincidence.
-I am very proud.
+“The impressive performance of the entire team and our crews in Weissach, Mannheim and Mooresville laid the foundation for this – these incredible accomplishments are no coincidence.
+I’m very proud.

-“At the same time, I am also extremely happy about AO Racing’s title wins in the GTD Pro class and the championship for Laurin Heinrich.
-I think we will only realize in the coming days what we have achieved today and throughout the entire season.”
+“I’m also thrilled about AO Racing’s title wins in the GTD Pro class and Laurin Heinrich’s championship crown.
+I think it’ll only really dawn on us in the coming days what we have achieved today and throughout the entire season.”

 Additionally, Porsche Penske finished first and second in the GTP drivers’ and teams’ championships, with the No. 6 entry of Mathieu Jaminet and Nick Tandy coming in runner-up.

-“Our team is at the top everywhere, it couldn’t be better,” said Porsche Penske managing director Jonathan Diuguid.
-“It almost hurts a little that we just missed out on victory in the final race.
+“Our team is at the top of everything, it doesn’t get better than that,” said Porsche Penske managing director Jonathan Diuguid.

-“Now it’s time to celebrate and then we look forward to the start of the next season.”
+“Now it’s time to celebrate and then we’ll look ahead to the start of the next season.”

 John Dagys is the founder and Editor-in-Chief of Sportscar365.
 Dagys spent eight years as a motorsports correspondent for FOXSports.com and SPEED Channel and has contributed to numerous other motorsports publications worldwide.
 Contact John